 These are usually a mile or less and require power, skill, and a more aggressive driving style to perform well.

-Most of the time, there are two competing teams, which is why you’ll have just as much luck flipping a coin determining a winner as you would pouring over statistics and trends.
+Most of the time, in other sports, there are two competing teams, which is why you’ll have just as much luck flipping a coin determining a winner as you would poring over statistics and trends.
 In NASCAR races though, there are usually 43 cars competing (sometimes fewer), which makes selecting the eventual winner a harder proposition.